Threat Model — infrabroker¶

 Local/lab mode loads the CA key from a PEM file into process memory (a runtime

 [WARN] flags this).
-Production should use AKV (supported) or another
+Production should use a non-PEM backend behind the custody

 8. Secrets in commands: redaction is opt-in and best-effort¶